 The virus is thought to spread between people who are in close contact with one another (within about 6 feet), and through respiratory droplets produced when an infected person coughs or sneezes.

-There are several steps that community members can take to help stay healthy in general
+There are several steps that community members can take to help prevent the spread of COVID-19:

 Wash your hands.